 Some people would say Valparaiso is a “Little San Francisco”.
 I can see why, with the hills and trolleybuses.
 Although I would an older version of San Francisco.

 One of the main attractions in the city is Cerro Alegre, where most of the houses are painted with bright colors and artists get together to create.

 6. San Rafael Lake

 There are many ships and cruises (with different price ranges) that will take you to get a closer look to the glacier.
-And where you will see ice falling into the lagoon.
+You might even be able to see some ice falling into the lagoon.

 What do you think?
 Are these enough reasons to visit Chile?
+Have you even been there?
 Let me know in the comments your favorite place in this list!

 Editor’s Note: This post was originally published in April 2017 and it has been updated with new links and information.